pingcap/tidb/docs/design/2022-03-25-non-transactional-dml.md

 In the first step only `DELETE` is going to be supported, but `UPDATE` and `INSERT INTO SELECT` are also worth considering.

-The split column must be indexed.
-There are no other constraints on the DML.
+For performance consideration, the shard column must be indexed.

 There can be dry run syntax to show the actual SQLs that will be executed.
 Query plans are not returned since there is no elegant way to contain both a SQL and a plan in a result set.
 - `BATCH ON <column_name> LIMIT <batch_size> DRY RUN QUERY <DML>` outputs the `SELECT` statement that will be executed.